wmde/wikidata-mismatch-finder/README.md

 ## Administration Guides

  * See the [Administration Guide](docs/AdminGuide.md) for instructions on how to run administration tasks.
- * See the [tool page on Wikitech](https://wikitech.wikimedia.org/wiki/Tool:Wikidata_Mismatch_Finder) for guides on running common deployment and maintanace tasks on toolforge.
+ * See the [tool page on Wikitech](https://wikitech.wikimedia.org/wiki/Tool:Wikidata_Mismatch_Finder) for guides on running common deployment and maintenance tasks on toolforge.

 ## Local Development